 8) How Do You Stay Up-To-Date With Your EMT Skills And Knowledge?
 What Have You Done In The Last Year?

-Here are some EMT interview tips to answer this question: First, view STATE requirements to understand licensing renewal requirements.
-Secondly, mention the training you do to keep your skills sharp, for example, taking part in-company training, role-playing scenarios, training with colleagues, and mention research you do on your own time in this industry to ENSURE you are always up-to-date with new policies, etc.
+Here are some EMT interview tips for answering this question: First, view STATE requirements to understand licensing renewal requirements.
+Secondly, mention the training you do to keep your skills sharp, for example, taking part in-company training, role-playing scenarios, and training with colleagues, and mention research you do on your own time in this industry to ENSURE you are always up-to-date with new policies, etc.

 “It is always important to stay up to date with your knowledge and skills for any job.
 However, as an EMT, it’s even more important because we are directly dealing with emergencies and have to perform our duties in a SHORT window of time.
 So, to ensure that I’m always up-to-date, I first make sure that my license certification is valid by completing any continuing education units as per STATE requirements.
 Next, I’m constantly working to improve in areas I feel I can by completing company-endorsed training programs and doing mock role play at home to familiarize myself with different scenarios.
 I’ve found that by visualizing different scenarios, I know what to expect when put in a situation and can better manage my emotions furthermore, remaining focused on the result.
 Finally, last year I enrolled in some industry-based podcasts and subscribed to industry-specific magazines, so I am well aware of any changes taking place in the industry that may require my immediate attention.”